 Sergeant Major Patrick Cunningham was born in Dublin, Ireland in 1839, the son of Patrick Cunningham and Sarah Drohan.
 He enlists in the 1st Battalion 16th Regiment of Foot in September 1857.
-He came to Canada with at the time the Trent affair was likely to lead to war between Great Britain and the United States, with the 16th, under the command of Colonel Peacock, and remained in Montreal about two years.
+He came to Canada when, at the time, the Trent affair was likely to lead to war between Great Britain and the United States, with the 16th, under the command of Colonel Peacock, and remained in Montreal about two years.

 In 1863 he came to Toronto and assisted in establishing the first military school in Canada.
 After handing it over to the 47th Regiment, he did duty in several cities of Western Canada, and also at the Thorold Instructive Camp, all in connection with the service.

 In 1867 he gave up matters military, and entered the Railway Company’s service for three years, part of which time he acted as conductor.
 A knowledge of carpentering gave him the opportunity of exercising his talents in that direction for ten years, and even now he occasionally handles the tools of his trade.

 Mr. Cunningham has been a member of the Queen’s Own for eleven years, ten of which he has occupied the honourable position of Sergeant-Major.”